 - You might consider asking others to review your four brief personal essays to seek input before submitting a new application.
 Do you address the questions posed in the application instructions?
 Are they clear and well-written?

 - Perhaps you chose referees who were not able to give appropriate support to your application.
-If you plan to re-apply to our program in a future cycle, you may wish to carefully review and consider whom you are asking for reference letters.
+If you plan to re-apply to our program in a future cycle, you may wish to carefully review and consider whom you are asking for references.
 Referees should know you well, but also be considered objective by those assessing your application.